First aid training FAQs

 Yes.
 Girlguiding does joint 1st Response training with the Scouts and the content of the course covers the same topics as The Scout Association courses.

-First aid qualifications, including 1st Response, the Refresher course, and external awards, are entered on Go! by the local Commissioner as 'First Aid'.
+First aid qualifications, including 1st Response, and external awards, are entered on Go! by the local Commissioner as 'First Aid'.
 They are shown as valid for three years from the qualification date.

-When volunteers complete their Refresher course or renew their external award, the Commissioner will update the first aid qualification ‘qualified date’ on Go! to the date this renewal was completed.
+When volunteers complete renew their external award, the Commissioner will update the first aid qualification ‘qualified date’ on Go! to the date this renewal was completed.
 This will then re-validate the qualification for a further three years.